shielamms/half-full-stack/DataOps/_posts/2021-10-04-draft-deploy-scraper-on-aws-lambda.md

 title: A Serverless web scraper on AWS Lambda
 slug: serverless-web-scraper-on-aws-lambda
 date:   2021-08-29 22:44:38 +0100
-categories: [DataOps]
+categories: [dataops]
 tags: [python, aws, serverless]
 ---

 Suppose you want to get information from a website regularly and want to do that automatically on the cloud with as little configuration as possible.
 First, you'll need to write a web scraper (or spider), then have that scraper be run by a scheduler on some cloud provider.

 In this project, I've chosen to use Python to write the scraper and AWS as the cloud provider.
 There are several ways to deploy functions through code, like terraform or docker.
-I chose Serverless because it's the quickest to set up and write.
+I chose Serverless because it's the quickest to set up and write (in my opinion).
 Here's how the project looks like in concept:

 <!-- <img src="{{site.baseurl}}/assets/images/serverless-scraper.png"> -->
 ![Full-width image]({{site.baseurl}}/assets/images/serverless-scraper.png){:.lead loading="lazy"}